TASRobotics/guide/java-style-guide/formatting.md

 # Formatting

-Note: The example code in this document is to demonstrate the formatting.
-The code itself makes no sense.

 # Line length limit

 If you have a line with more than **100 characters** in it, you should break it up into multiple lines.
 This is called line wrapping.